VolumeZero/ptero-bot/README.md

      company: Your Pterodactyl panel's company name
      domain: Your Pterodactyl panel URL (e.g., https://panel.example.com)
      apiKey: Application API key for non-user-specific actions (not required)
-     cl_apiKey: A user API key with admin privileges for fetching server usages on NODE status embeds
+     cl_apiKey: A user API key with admin privileges for fetching server usages on NODE status embeds (Only required if you also have an Application API key)
      API_ENCRYPTION_KEY: A secure random string for encrypting user API keys
   ```